goopscoop/ga-react-tutorial/Notes/2-firstComponent.md

 Notice that "Hello World" is nested within `div`s.
 All jsx must be nested within parent `div`s or it wont work.

+## 5. Rendering

-7. Finally, we need to render this component to the DOM.
+Finally, we need to render this component to the DOM.
 To do this, we'll use the `ReactDOM.render` method.

 At the bottom of your `App.js` file, add: `ReactDOM.render(<App />, document.getElementById('app'));`